Place the car on a level surface.

 Oil consumption

-Oil types recommended for Audi
+Types of oils recommended for Audi

-- Other factors such as the price of the oil and the name of the manufacturer say nothing about the quality of the oil.
+- Other factors, such as the price of the oil and the name of the manufacturer, say nothing about the quality of the oil.

 Graph of oil viscosity versus temperature

-A - All-weather oil.
+A - All-season oil.

 B - Synthetic oil according to VW 50000 standard.

-C - Seasonal oil The indicated temperatures are the prevailing air temperatures.
+C — Seasonal oil The temperatures indicated are the prevailing air temperatures.
 Short-term fluctuations do not play a role.

-Engine oil additives
+Motor oil additives